waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

 ### <a name="cap-terms"></a>Terms
 Use the following guidelines to help you decide whether a word should be capitalized.
-For the correct capitalization of some common terms, see [Terminology].
+For the correct capitalization of some common terms, see [Terminology](terminology-guidelines.md).

 - [Capitalize proper nouns and adjectives](#cap-proper-nouns)
 - [Capitalize most acronyms, initialisms, and short forms of names](#cap-acronyms)